knowrob/knowrob/src/mongodb/README.md

 Cursors can limit the results, sort them, and filter them according to a pattern given in the query.
-The query is generally given as Prolog list holding two elements: the key (or operator) and the value.
+The query is generally given as Prolog list holding two elements: the value (or operator) and the value.
 However, to avoid conversion problems, the value must be wrapped in an atom indicating its type.

 As an example, below is a query that retrieves documents from a collection named *triples*.
-The cursor only retrieves documents where the *subject* key has the value "Obj1", and where the *begin* field has a date value smaller then the Unix timestamp *1579888948.52*.
+The cursor only retrieves documents where the *subject* value has the value "Obj1", and where the *begin* field has a date value smaller then the Unix timestamp *1579888948.52*.

 ```Prolog